 - 1. Switch the keyswitch to the PROGRAM position. - 2.
 Press the MENU key to step through the parameter menu to the first tunable parameter, TRIP SPEED SETPOINT. - 3.
-Use the CURSOR, ADJ up, and ADJ down keys to enter the proper rpm for your preferred TRIP SPEED SETPOINT. - Press the MENU key to step to the next tunable parameter, MPU FAILED SETPOINT. - Use the CURSOR, ADJ up, and ADJ down to enter the proper rpm for your preferred MPU FAILED SETPOINT. - 6.
-Press the MENU key to step to the next tunable parameter, MPU FAILED TIMEOUT. - Use the CURSOR, ADJ up, and, ADJ down keys to enter the appropriate time interval. - 8.
+Use the CURSOR RIGHT, ADJ UP, and ADJ DOWN keys to enter the proper rpm for your preferred TRIP SPEED SETPOINT. - 4.
+Press the MENU key to step to the next tunable parameter, MPU FAILED SETPOINT. - 5.
+Use the CURSOR RIGHT, ADJ UP, and, ADJ DOWN to enter the proper rpm for your preferred MPU FAILED SETPOINT. - 6.
+Press the MENU key to step to the next tunable parameter, MPU FAILED TIMEOUT. - 7.
+Use the CURSOR RIGHT, ADJ UP, and, ADJ DOWN keys to enter the appropriate time interval. - 8.
 Press the MENU key to step to the next tunable parameter, MPU GEAR TEETH. - 9.
-Use the CURSOR, ADJ up, and ADJ down keys to enter the number of gear teeth on the gear being monitored by the MPU connected to this unit.
+Use the CURSOR RIGHT, ADJ UP, and ADJ DOWN keys to enter the number of gear teeth on the gear being monitored by the MPU connected to this unit. - 10.
+Press the MENU key to step to the next tunable parameter, TRIP ON MPU FAILURE. - 11.
+Use the ADJ UP or ADJ DOWN key to enter a "yes" or "no" response. - 12.
+Press the MENU key to step to the NEXT tunable parameter, TIMER STARTS ON RESET - 13.
+Use the ADJ UP or ADJ DOWN key to enter a "yes" or "no" response. - 14.
+Press the MENU key to step to the last tunable parameter, ALARM IF SPEED < MPU FAIL SETPOINT. - 15.
+Use the ADJ UP or ADJ DOWN key to enter a "yes" or "no" response. - 16.
+Duplicate this procedure for the other two units.

-- 10. Press the MENU key to step to the next tunable parameter, TRIP ON MPU FAILURE. - 11.
-Use the ADJ up or ADJ down key to enter a "yes" or "no" response. - 12.
-Duplicate this procedure for the other two units. - 13.
-Return the keyswitch to the monitor position.
+17. Return the keyswitch to the monitor position.
 The LCD displays CHANGES SAVED for two seconds.

-For your convenience, a programming worksheet is provided below.
+For your convenience, a programming worksheet is provided on the next page.
 The worksheet should help ensure proper programming and provide you with a hard copy record of the values entered.
 Feel free to copy the worksheet for future use.